 Once we had a solid picture of our customers, it was time to invite the client to participate in an experience mapping workshop.

-Over two days, we worked together to plot the customer journey for every archetype (including activity levels for each phase), highlight moments of both pain and delight, and capture the commonalities between each journey.
+Over two days, I facilitated the team’s efforts to plot the customer journey for every archetype (including activity levels for each phase), highlight moments of pain and delight, and capture the commonalities between each journey.
 The typical duration of each journey was also included to provide context for evaluating opportunities.

 ROLE: workshop facilitation, research synthesis, creative direction, writing/editing, data visualization